 Intangible assets other than goodwill, customers related intangible assets and marketing related intangible assets are stated at cost less accumulated amortisation and accumulated impairment losses, if any.
 Goodwill, customers related intangible assets and marketing related intangible assets are stated at cost less accumulated impairment losses, if any, as their useful life is indefinite and are tested for impairment annually.
 For other intangibles, amortisation is charged to the profit or loss applying the straight line method, whereby, the cost of intangible asset is written off over its useful economic life.
 The amortisation rate of the intangible assets are stated in note 7.1 to these consolidated financial statements.
-Full month's amortisation is charged in the month of addition when the asset is available for use, whereas, amortisation on disposals is charged upto the month in which the disposal takes place.
+Full month's amortisation is charged upto the month in which the disposal takes place.